Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

   - Minimum protical needs to NOT be SMB1

 # Samba SMB2/3 protocol enabled
-  - Make sure protocol is a lot higher
+  - Make sure protocol is a lot higher than SMB1

 <details>
     <summary>Answer:</summary>